MuffinAmor/nellie/README.md

 - The libery in which the bot is written is out of date/not updated anymore
 - lack of time
 - everybody has his/her own Globalchatbot now
-- the project group exsist no more
+- the project group exist no more